oncomouse/loy/source/songs.html.md

 We might have coupled
 In the bed-ridden monopoly of a moment
 Or broken flesh with one another
-A t the profane communion table
+At the profane communion table
 Where wine is spill't on promiscuous lips
 We might have given birth to a butterfly
 With the daily-news